Becoming You With Julie

 Vegan Egg Roll in a Bowl with chopsticks on the side.

-Can I use store-bought coleslaw mix instead of shredding cabbage and carrots?
+Can I use store-bought coleslaw mix instead of shredding cabbage and carrots for egg rolls in a bowl?

 Absolutely!
 A coleslaw mix saves time and works perfectly in this recipe.
 If you prefer a fresh crunch, shredding cabbage and carrots yourself gives the best texture.